pmwoodward3/TorrentReport/README.md

 Built using React 16 with redux, redux-thunks, and without any front-end css frameworks (custom flexbox).
 The application has been optimized for two screen sizes. anything less than 800 pixels wide is considered a condensed "mobile" view.
 Using SASS (mixins and variables),

 The application currently utilizes a RESTful api, but I am rewriting it using GraphQL.
 This will allow me to utilize Relay with React and greatly simplify the data-fetching.

+# SETUP

+## Development

+1. Copy the git repo.
+2. Run `npm install` or `yarn`.
+3.  install PostgreSQL and Redis.
+Launch them both.
+4. Fill in the enviroment variables `.env`.
+5. The scrape service runs on a schedule.
+If you are just installing this project and want to have some data to play with run `npm run start-scrape` or `yarn start-scrape`.
+6. Run `npm run start-dev` or `yarn start-dev`.